 The DCC shall execute the procedure as set out immediately below, following:

-the notification of the Compromise (or suspected Compromise) of the Root OCA Private Key, in accordance with section 3.2 of this document; or
+the notification of the Compromise of the Root OCA Private Key, in accordance with section 3.2 of this document; or

 where the use of the Recovery Private Key has been unsuccessful (as set out in sections 4.2, 4.3, 6.2 and 6.3 of this document) and the DCC reasonably believes that the nature of the Compromise could require use of the Contingency Private Key.

+The DCC shall only request use of the procedure in this section having considered the Recovery Action Risks, including that, for the time between the action in section 5.2.1 and those in section 5.3.2, access, via the DCC, to affected Devices will not be possible.
+For clarity, this includes all prepayment functionality operated via the DCC.